animal-tree/Writing-stuff/Stuff15-Ongoing.md

 2. Something else caused it (it is the byproduct of an external mathematical framework)
 3. Its existence is unjustified by a cause (it is an axiom)

-Since there is no second mathematical system that would not either contain this one or be contained by this one, requiring the same deduction, and the non-assumption that deduction, grammatically, is not an axiom (as selected by mathematician), 2 and 3 are excluded, leaving 1: self-deduction.
+Since there is no second mathematical system that would not either contain this one or be contained by this one, requiring the same deduction, and the non-assumption of a deduction axiom, that leaves 1: self-deduction.
 This deduction must eventually deduce itself.

 We can interpret two possible self-deductions: